-1.2.1 100IS ☐ Standard automotive sizes (metric and/or imperial) of sockets, wrenches, Alan keys, and drills.
-A dial indicator or other suitable measuring tool for checking ring & pinion backlash. ☐ A standard automotive feeler gauge.
-A razor knife to cut the nylon tubing. ☐ A differential housing spreader, to facilitate removal of the carrier. (e.g., ARB Differential Spreader #0770003) ☐ A torque wrench.
+1.2.1 I 00IS ☐ Standard automotive sizes (metric and/or imperial) of sockets, wrenches, Alan keys, and drills.
+A dial indicator or other suitable measuring tool for checking ring & pinion backlash.
+A standard automotive feeler gauge.
+A razor knife to cut the nylon tubing. ☐ A differential housing spreader, to facilitate removal of the carrier. (e.g., ARB Differential Spreader #0770003) A torque wrench.
 (See vehicle service manual for required torque range.)
 A lubricant drain reservoir. ☐ Suitable measuring tools to measure a differential for pre-load and/or backlash shimming.
-(See Section 3.2) A 11.2mm [7/16"] drill and 1/4" NPT tap for bulkhead fitting installation. ☐ An automotive bearing puller (e.g., ARB Bearing Puller #0770001) or a differential carrier bearing puller. ☐ A bearing press or arbor press.
+(See Section 3.2) An 11.2mm [7/16"] drill and 1⁄4" NPT tap for bulkhead fitting installation. ☐ An automotive bearing puller (e.g., ARB Bearing Puller #0770001) or a differential carrier bearing puller.
+A bearing press or arbor press.
+A soft hammer (e.g., copper/rawhide/nylon).
 1.2.2 Supplies ☐ Thread lubricant/sealant compound for pressure fittings (e.g., LOCTITE #567 Teflon paste) ☐ Thread locking compound (e.g., LOCTITE #272) ☐ Either a replacement gasket, or gasket sealant, for your differential cover. ☐ A sufficient volume of differential oil to completely refill your housing. (see the ARB Air Locker Operating and Service Manual for recommended lubricants) A soap and water mixture to test for air leaks.